HeshamSalems/Clickbait-detection/README.md

 # Clickbait-detection
-A software implementing different text classification algorithms for clickbait detection
+A software implementing different text classification algorithms for clickbait detection.
+This is my thesis topic.
+Most probably the software will be devolped using Python.